uw-mad-dash/Accordion/README.md

 critical regimes and high compression otherwise.

 # The basic of structure of code
-* The entry point of the code is main.py
+* The entry point of the code is *main.py*

-* All the option for running code is set using either command line arguments or using the config dictionaries in the beginning of the code.
+* All the option for running code is set using either command line arguments or using the config dictionaries in the beginning of the *main.py*.

 * All the details like data set loading, model configuration files are present in the **train_network** folder.